proj-courseware/users-service/docs/guides/docker.md

 - `services`: This section defines the services (containers) that make up the application.
 In this case, we have a single service named `app`.
 But we can add more services if needed, such as a database or a cache.

-- `container_name: backend-template-app`: This line specifies the name of the container.
+- `container_name: users-service-api`: This line specifies the name of the container.
 If we don't specify a name, Docker will generate a random name for the container.

 - `build`: This section specifies how to build the Docker image for the service.
 The `context` is the directory where the Dockerfile is located, and the `dockerfile` is the name of the Dockerfile.